SIG Sauer P320: M17

-On 19 January 2017, it was announced that the SIG Sauer P320 MHS variant had won the United States Military's Modular Handgun System trials.
+On January 19, 2017, it was announced that the SIG Sauer P320 MHS variant had won the United States Military's Modular Handgun System trials.
 The P320 will be known as the M17 (full size) and M18 (compact) in U.S. Military service.
 Though the pistol will remain chambered in 9 × 19 mm Parabellum rather than a larger caliber, the contract allows the services to procure SIG Sauer's proposed XM1152 Full Metal Jacket and XM1153 Special Purpose ammunition.

 In May 2017, the Army announced that the first unit that will receive the M17 would be the 101st Airborne Division by the end of the year.
 At the same time, the rest of the U.S. Armed Forces revealed they also intend to acquire the handgun, making it the standard sidearm for the entire U.S. military.
-The services plan to procure up to 421,000 weapons in total; 195,000 for the Army, 130,000 for the Air Force, 61,000 for the Navy (XM18 compact version only), and 35,000 for the Marines.
+The services plan to procure up to 421,000 weapons in total: 195,000 for the Army, 130,000 for the Air Force, 61,000 for the Navy (XM18 compact version only), and 35,000 for the Marines.

 On 17 November 2017, soldiers of the 101st Airborne received the first XM17 and XM18 pistols, with over 2,000 handguns delivered.
-The XM17 has better accuracy and ergonomics and tighter dispersion than the M9.
-It will also be fielded more widely, being issued down to squad and fireteam leaders; while special forces would dual-arm all of its members with a pistol and rifle; previously junior leaders in regular infantry units were excluded from carrying sidearms but policy was changed to give them more choices and options in close quarters battle situations.
-All Army units are planned to have the M9 replaced with the M17 within a decade.
+The XM17 has better accuracy and ergonomics, and tighter dispersion than the M9.
+It will also be fielded more widely, being issued down to squad and fireteam leaders; while special forces would dual-arm all of its members with a pistol and rifle; previously, junior leaders in regular infantry units were excluded from carrying sidearms but policy was changed to give them more choices and options in close quarters battle situations.
+All Army units are planned to replace the M9 with the M17 within a decade.